mandeepsingh10/obsidian-vault/Notes/Hashnode-Blog/Advanced End-to-End DevOps Pipeline for a Java Web Application - A Step-by-Step Guide/PHASE I - Old.md

         We can see that the file is generated with the details required by Ansible to connect to the `jenkins` server.
 As we haven't provisioned the remaining servers yet, the IP details are empty for them.

-    * Now, to configure the `jenkins` server as per our requirements for this project, simply run the Ansible playbook located at `ansible_config/jenkins/jenkins.yaml`.
-You can check the Ansible playbook to understand how we are configuring the `jenkins` server.
+    * Now, to configure the `jenkins` server as per our requirements for this project, simply run the Ansible playbook located at `ansible_config/jenkins/jenkins.yml`.
+You can check the Ansible playbook to understand how we are configuring the `jenkins`server.
 The playbook output shows us what all tasks are being performed.

         ```yaml
         ~/repos/cicd-setup/ansible_config$